 You Live in an Area Offering Free, Personalized Tax Help

 If you want tax help from a person rather than a software program, find out if there are any IRS Volunteer Income Tax Assistance (VITA) programs available in your area.
-Type your zip code into the IRS’s Get Free Tax Prep Help tool for nearby locations.
-These services are generally available to people whose income falls below certain cut-offs (often $58,000 or $72,000, depending on the program) or have disabilities or are limited English-speaking taxpayers.
+Type your ZIP code into the IRS’s Get Free Tax Prep Help tool for nearby locations.
+VITA services are generally available to people whose income falls below $60,000 or who have disabilities or speak limited English.

 The volunteers who provide tax help through VITA must complete tax-law training and be certified by the IRS.
 Many of these services are available through local non-profit organizations that receive grants from the IRS.

-The New York City Department of Consumer and Worker Protection, for example, administers the NYC Free Tax Prep program, which is available for people who earned $72,000 or less in 2021.
-They offer in-person tax prep with VITA volunteer preparers or drop-off services at many community centers, food banks, and libraries.
-They also offer virtual tax prep with help from a VITA volunteer during a 60-to-90 minute virtual call, and assisted self-preparation for filers to complete their tax return online with phone or e-mail help available from a volunteer preparer.
+The New York City Department of Consumer and Worker Protection, for example, administers the NYC Free Tax Prep program, which is available for people who earned $80,000 or less in 2022.
+It offers in-person tax prep with VITA volunteer preparers and drop-off services at many community centers, food banks and libraries.
+It also offers virtual tax prep with help from a VITA volunteer during a 60-to-90 minute virtual call, and assisted self-preparation for filers to complete their tax return online with phone or e-mail help available from a volunteer preparer.

 You’re 60 or Older